ebuchman/blog/content/posts/phases-of-cosmos.md

 So what is this **_Integration_** phase about?
 While the **_Initiation_** phase had to create the interchain world, the **_Integration_** phase was born in it, molded by it.
-**_Initiation_** positioned Cosmos as the interchain ecosystem; it demonstrated the validity of the Cosmos thesis of blockchain design.
+**_Initiation_** positioned Cosmos as _the_ interchain ecosystem; it demonstrated the validity of the Cosmos thesis of blockchain design.
 It transformed the field in which other blockchains play.
 But **_Integration_** must take us beyond that; it must demonstrate that Cosmos has the fortitude to play in the big leagues, in the domain of real-world political economy.
-If it is to compete with the incumbent systems of political economic expression and organization, the **_Integration_** phase is where it must demonstrate it can be taken seriously to do so.
+If it is to compete with incumbent systems of political economic expression and organization, the **_Integration_** phase is where it must demonstrate it can be taken seriously to do so.

 We have not yet tried to articulate exactly what must be done in the **_Integration_** phase.
 It would have been too difficult to say in advance.
-But clarity on the **_Integration_** phase is coming sharply into focus this month, as many threads, years and months in the making, are converging on September 2022.
+But clarity on the **_Integration_** phase is coming sharply into focus this month, as many threads, years and months in the making, are converging on September, 2022.

 The dawn of the **_Integration_** phase can only be understood in the context of what came before it, in the particular history of the **_Initiation_** phase.
 That history